LeetLLM

 For a specific question about a single issue, vector search excels:

-"What's the return policy for opened electronics?"
-Retrieval path: top-5 similar tickets, then answer from local context.
+"What is the timeout for the embeddings API?"
+Retrieval path: top-5 similar documents, then answer from local context.
 This works because the needed evidence is concentrated in a few chunks.

 The question is self-contained.
-A few chunks about returns and electronics contain everything the system needs.
+A few chunks about the API contract and runbook contain everything the system needs.

 Global queries (small top-k retrieval can miss coverage)

-For a question that requires synthesizing across the entire corpus, vector search struggles:
+For a question that requires synthesizing across the entire corpus, small top-k vector retrieval can struggle:

-"What are the top 3 recurring reasons orders miss the delivery promise?"
-Failure mode: no single chunk contains a cross-corpus summary, and a top-5 result set is unlikely to represent themes across 10,000 tickets.
+"What are the top 3 recurring reasons model-serving incidents breach the latency SLO?"
+Failure mode: no single chunk contains a cross-corpus summary, and a top-5 result set is unlikely to represent themes across 10,000 documents.
 The resulting answer can be incomplete or misleading.

 Why similarity-only retrieval struggles